brianotoole/brianotoole.github.io-brianzotoole/_projects/2016-07-16-momsagainstcooties.md

 textcolor: ffffff
 ---

-The American Chemistry Council engaged us to create a safe space for moms to discuss cleaning and disinfection.
+The American Chemistry Council engaged Sachs Media Group to create a safe space for moms to discuss cleaning and disinfection.
 This community became well known through social media and eventually.... the website.
 The website features a regularly updated blog with original articles, free downloadable posters and coloring pages, and ways to advocate for the safe and effective use of disinfection products, including bleach.

 ### Objectives
 * Create an engaging blog website with ability to manage many category types of content.